Update as of 10/25/2022

 El Departamento de Agricultura de EEUU (USDA por sus siglas en inglés) se complace en anunciar que 14 organizaciones sin fines de lucro y una entidad tribal han recibido fondos de subvención para administrar el programa FFWR.
 Para ver una lista completa de las organizaciones, incluida su información de contacto y áreas de servicio, haga clic en la pestaña a la izquierda de esta página, etiquetada: "FFWR Awarded Grants."

-The Farm and Food Worker Relief Grant Program provides approximately $665 million in Consolidated Appropriations Act funds to provide grants to State agencies, Tribal entities, and nonprofit organizations with experience in providing support or relief services to farmworkers or meatpacking workers.
-Awards will generally range from $5,000,000 to $50,000,000.
+The Farm and Food Workers Relief Grant Program provides approximately $665 million in Consolidated Appropriations Act funds to provide grants to State agencies, Tribal entities, and nonprofit organizations with experience in providing support or relief services to farmworkers or meatpacking workers.
+Awards will generally range from $5 million to $50 million.

 - For more information, you may also contact us at FFWRGrants@usda.gov

 - USDA Invests $700 million in Grants to Provide Relief to Farm and Food Workers Impacted by COVID-19

 - USDA Begins Accepting Applications for New Farm and Food Workers Relief Grant Program